mattyrapps/.io/README.md

 ====
 http://msmk.io

-A digital creative consultancy based in San Francisco.

-This is our site.
+MSMK is a digital creative consultancy based in San Francisco.
+This is our website.
 It is built uising Jekyll and hosted on Heroku.

-Many thanks to @okayjeffrey for the visuals.
+Many thanks to @okayjeffrey for helping us with the visuals.